CarlMurray/cinemate-pp3/README.md

 - UI: The UI has some basic styling applied which makes information easily readable:
     - Movies are printed with a blue background while the list headers are printed in green.
     - User prompts are coloured yellow so they stand out.
-    - Menu options are green to differentiate them from other information on screen/
+    - Menu options are green to differentiate them from other information on screen.
     - Error messages are red to indicate a problem.